oharakensuke/oharakensuke/README.md

 Hi, I am Kensuke Ohara.

-I am student at University of British Columbia in the Bachelor of Computer Science (BCS) Program.
+I am a recent graduate from the Bachelor of Computer Science (BCS) Program at the University of British Columbia.
+I also have a degree in Biochemistry!

+I am currently looking for employment in the Software Development industry.

-You can contact me at kensukeohara@gmail.com
+Please feel free to contact me at kensukeohara@gmail.com

 <!---
 oharakensuke/oharakensuke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.